Olliehub/alx_python/python-more_data_structures/README.md

 If a key exists in the dictionary, the value will be replaced If a key doesn’t exist in the dictionary, it will be created You are not allowed to import any module

+Task 3: Best score
+Write a function that returns a key with the biggest integer value.

+Prototype: def best_score(a_dictionary):
+You can assume that all values are only integers
+If no score found, return None
+You can assume all students have a different score
+You are not allowed to import any module